9/11 memorial at Boston Logan Airport stirs emotions and pride

-Memorial to the 9/11 terrorist attacks attract attention, visits and bring up many emotions.
+Memorials to the 9/11 terrorist attacks attract attention, visits and bring up many emotions.
 New York, Pennsylvania, the Pentagon.
-But HI Travel Tales discovered just recently there is also a 9/11 memorial at Boston Logan Airport tucked away next to traffic-filled arrival roads.
+But we discovered just recently there is also a 9/11 memorial at Boston Logan Airport tucked away next to traffic-filled arrival roads.

 9/11 Memorial dedication in 2008

 According to Boston Logan’s own website, the memorial was dedicated in September 2008.
 It is open 24/7 for anyone to visit or to find a few moments of peaceful meditation.

 The official dedication remarks, given by John A. Quelch, chairman of the Massachusetts Port Authority, about the two flights that took off from Boston Logan that tragic day included the following:

 “For the past seven years, there have already been in place two memorials at Logan Airport, dedicated to the 147 men, women and children who perished the morning of September 11, 2001, on American Airlines Flight 11 and United Airlines Flight 175.